Business Continuity Plans

 - Replication, backup and recovery for critical information.

-- Alternate and redundant communications between Franklin Templeton and its customers.
+- Alternate & redundant communications between Franklin Templeton and its customers.

 - Alternate communications with and alternate locations for employees.